-- Community Choice Aggregation: CleanPowerSF is San Francisco's Community Choice Aggregation program.
-Administered by the SFPUC Power Enterprise, CleanPowerSF is a not-for-profit program launched in 2016 with a mission to provide San Francisco electricity customers with the choice of having their electricity supplied from clean, renewable sources at a competitive price.
-CleanPowerSF is now serving over 376,000 San Francisco customers with 90% renewable energy.
-Prior to CleanPowerSF, electricity accounted for 29% of the City's greenhouse gas emissions.
-Now, that total has dropped to 11%. - GoSolarSF: GoSolarSF is administered by the SFPUC Power Enterprise and provides incentives to help CleanPowerSF and Hetch Hetchy residential and business electric customers install solar panel systems.
-Together these systems produce 19.9 megawatts of renewable solar electric power. - Water Enterprise Stewardship Policy: The purpose of the Water Enterprise Environmental Stewardship Policy is to establish a long-term management policy for natural resources associated with the operation of the water system within the Tuolumne River, Alameda Creek, and Peninsula watersheds. - Green Infrastructure: Green infrastructure projects divert stormwater from the sewer system while beautifying San Francisco's neighborhoods, providing ecological function and urban habitat, and contributing to bike and pedestrian friendly design.
+- CleanPowerSF: CleanPowerSF is San Francisco's Community Choice Aggregation program.
+Operated by the SFPUC Power Enterprise, CleanPowerSF is a not-for-profit retail electric service program that began serving customers in 2016 with a mission to provide San Francisco electricity customers with the choice of having their electricity supplied from clean, renewable sources at a competitive price.
+CleanPowerSF is now serving over 383,000 San Francisco customers with 93% renewable energy and through the Hetch Hetchy Power and CleanPowerSF programs, the SFPUC provides more than 70% of the electricity consumed in San Francisco with renewable energy. - GoSolarSF: GoSolarSF is operated by the SFPUC Power Enterprise and provides rebates to help CleanPowerSF and Hetch Hetchy residential and business electric customers install solar panel systems.
+Together, these systems produce 23.5 megawatts of renewable solar electric power.
+Today, GoSolarSF continues to serve low-income customers through the Disadvantaged Communities - Single-family Solar Homes (DAC-SASH) program - Water Enterprise Stewardship Policy: The purpose of the Water Enterprise Environmental Stewardship Policy is to establish a long-term management policy for natural resources associated with the operation of the water system within the Tuolumne River, Alameda Creek, and Peninsula watersheds. - Green Infrastructure: Green infrastructure projects divert stormwater from the sewer system while beautifying San Francisco's neighborhoods, providing ecological function and urban habitat, and contributing to bike and pedestrian friendly design.
 Green infrastructure technologies include rain gardens, permeable pavement, and rainwater harvesting systems.
 The SFPUC has completed 272 Green Infrastructure projects which diverts 63 million gallons of stormwater from the sewer system annually. - OneWaterSF: The objective of OneWaterSF is to optimize the use of finite water and energy resources with community and ecosystem needs, creating a more resilient and reliable future for the SPFUC.